Effect of Type II Strong Gravitational Lensing on Tests of General Relativity

 The TIGER analysis of the lensed binaries with total mass $80M_{\odot}$ we consider gives consistency with GR at the $90\%$ credible level in all cases except for the most extreme case of $q=5$ and $\chi=0.95$, where GR is even excluded at $>2\sigma$ for $\varphi_{3}$ through $\varphi_{7}$.

 We find that the cases where GR is excluded at $>2\sigma$ also give the largest differences in the recovery of the GR parameters, compared to the GR analysis.
-In particular, the posteriors peak at values larger than the injected ones for the chirp masses and luminosity distances, and at smaller values for $\theta_{1}$ placing them just outside the 90\% credible intervals.
+In particular, the posteriors peak at values larger than the injected ones for the chirp masses and luminosity distances, and at smaller values for $\theta_{1}$, placing them just outside the 90\% credible intervals.
 Here the chirp mass $(m_1m_2)^{3/5}/(m_1+m_2)^{1/5}$ is a combination of the component masses ($m_1$, $m_2$) which gives the leading effect of the masses on the GW signal, while $\theta_{1}$ is the the zenith angle between the Newtonian orbital angular momentum and the primary spin.
 In the GR analysis of the high-spinning binaries, the injected chirp mass falls within the $90\%$ credible interval.
-However, the injected values for luminosity distance, \(\theta_1\) and spin magnitudes lie just outside the $90\%$ credible interval, with the injected luminosity distance being smaller, \(\theta_1\) and spin magnitudes being larger than the recovered values, respectively.
+However, the injected values for luminosity distance, \(\theta_1\), and spin magnitudes lie just outside the $90\%$ credible interval.